mes3n/donut/README.md

  This aims to be a more compact version, look to main branch for more info.

  !!
-There is no implemented exit, use ctr-c to stop the program
+There is no implemented exit, use ctrl-c to stop the program